sequelize/sequelize-typescript/README.md

      team.players.forEach(player => console.log(`Player ${player.name}`));
  })
 ```
-the players will also be resolved (when passing `include: Player` as the find options)
+the players will also be resolved (when passing `include: Player` to the find options)

 ### Many-to-many
 ```typescript